Solar-Helix-Independent-Transport/mumble-auth-rest/README.md

 Mumble-Auth-REST is a RESTful web application wrapper over the Murmur SLICE API to auth users form Alliance Auth.

-this project is heavily based on [Murmur-Rest](https://github.com/alfg/murmur-rest)
+This project is heavily based on [Murmur-Rest](https://github.com/alfg/murmur-rest)

 ## Setup
 1. clone repo